-Robot payload is the weight a robot arm can lift including the weight of the end of arm tooling and the working envelope or work area is the reaching space; therefore there are some factors of a robot’s design (configurations, axes or degrees of freedom) influence its working envelope.
-When both these features are equally present in industrial used robots, it will give you the maximum benefit.
+Robot payload is the weight a robot arm can lift including the weight of the end of arm tooling and the working envelope and a work area is the reaching space.
+Therefore, the configurations, axes or degrees of freedom will influence its working envelope.
+Thus, when these features are equally present on the used robots, it will give you the maximum benefit.

-Follow these strict procedures to certify industrially used robots:
+Follow these strict procedures to certify industrial used robots:

 - Clean, prepare and paint used robots with a 2-part epoxy paint for extra protection from the outside.

 - Check backlash and repeatability of all axes to re-certify to the original specifications.